UCF/Athena-Framework/docs/content/typography.md

 ---
 layout: docs
 title: Typography
-description: Documentation and examples for Athena typography, including global settings, body text, lists, and more.
+description: Documentation and examples for Athena typography, including global settings, headings, body text, lists, and more.
 group: content
 ---

 Athena includes simple and easily customized typography for headings, body text, lists, and more.
-For even more control, check out the [textual utility classes]({{ site.baseurl }}/utilities/typography/).
+When more control is needed, check out the [textual utility classes]({{ site.baseurl }}/utilities/typography/).

 ## Contents